nes-open-db/nes-open-db/CONTRIBUTING.md

 issue and we can figure things out from there.

 It is absolutely essential for this project that the license of the software allows for free distribution of the game through our platform, so we require solid evidence or preferably a signed waiver (a template is being drafted in `docs/AGREEMENT.md`) from the owner of the software themselves.
-This evidence is to be provided for each piece of software to be added to the database.
+This agreement or other sufficient evidence is to be provided for each piece of software to be added to the database.
 If the licensing terms are unclear, we cannot distribute it, even if the software is otherwise widely available on the internet.